→ Start Here ←

 This site will best help budget travelers, first time backpackers, and anyone needing to do laundry on the road (aka, long term travel).
 It’s also a great place to find inspiration and a like-minded community when you need it most.
 Solo travelers unite!

-I feature hostels (not hotels), budget food (not 5-star restaurants), and tips to get the best deals possible (not paying more for convenience).
+I feature hostels and AirBnbs (not hotels), budget food (not 5-star restaurants), and tips to get the best deals possible (not paying more for convenience).
 While most of my recommendations are budget-friendly, I do splurge on adventures, experiences, and travel gear.
 There’s no point in visiting a destination if you don’t truly embrace it!

 Why Are You Here?